Osato28/FEM-intro-dropdown-navigation/README.md

 Partially finished (see section "Tasks" below).
 Just barely complete enough to submit to FEM.

-Doing it with pure CSS took way too much time, so I abandoned further development as soon as a minimally viable product (responsive layout, full functionality) was reached.
+Doing it with pure CSS took way too much time, so I abandoned further development as soon as a minimally viable stage (responsive layout, full functionality) was reached.

 ## Lessons learned: